Priyankcoder/cp-time/README.md

 2. Single Click on timer to stop and resume it.
 (Use it whenever you need a break while solving a problem)
 3. Double click to reset the timer.
 4. Double click and hold the timer to drag it, Release the click to place it.
 (You can put the timer wherever you feel comfortable with it.
 By default, its position is at bottom left.
-5. I kept the UI minimalistic and
+5. I kept the UI minimalistic and plain so that user do not get distracted by it.
 ```

 ## Usage